Compassion

 The Cut

-Who froze while you explained?
+Who froze while you described the cold?